-Chief and Council consists of Chief Peter Mushquash, and three councillors; Vanessa Bouchard, Raymond Goodchild, and Darlene Morriseau.
-Together they oversee the day-to-day administration of the band, and govern the Pays Plat First Nation.
+Chief and Council consists of Chief David P. Mushquash, and three councillors; Real Bouchard, Matt Goodchild, and Darlene Morriseau.
+Together they oversee the day-to-day administration of the band, and govern Pays Plat First Nation.

 Chief and Council are proud to serve the people of Pays Plat First Nation.
 Each member of council brings to the table a unique skillset that can guide the community through the many opportunities and challenges that arise in northwestern Ontario.
 Together, they work to protect the inherent rights of their membership, and progressively lead their community towards a bright future.
 The election of 2019 marked the start of four-year terms for Pays Plat governance.

 Chief Mushquash was born in 1953 in Thunder Bay, Ontario, and grew up in Rossport with his parents and five siblings.
 Although he moved away from the community when he was young, he continued visiting to spend time with his family that were still residing there.

 After completing school in Rossport and Terrace Bay, jobs were at an all-time low.
 Peter moved to Sioux Lookout for a summer job in 1973, and started a position at the sawmill in Hudson where he worked for nearly two years.
 During this time he met a young woman, Toni Maskerine, who decided he should stick around for a while longer.
 Her dad encouraged him to apply for a job with the Canadian National Railway as there was more security there.
 In 1975 he trained for and became a Brakeman with CN and in 1980 returned to training and qualified as a locomotive Engineer.
 This career lasted 36 years.